surge-dalhousie/discover-python/types-conversion.md

 ```

-*   Not allowed because it's ambiguous: should `1 + '2'` be `3` or `'12'`?
+This is not allowed because it's ambiguous: should `1 + '2'` be `3` or `'12'`?

-*   Some types can be converted to other types by using the type name as a function:
+Some types can be converted to other types by using the type name as a function:

 ~~~python
 print(1 + int('2'))